gooddata/gooddata-ruby/_posts/2014-01-02-tutorial-part-3-loading-data.markdown

 If we had not used the `jack_in` command, we would have needed to create this reference to an interactive model ourselves.
 Had we written the program ourselves we would have to take of it ourselves.

-The model can be queried in various ways, one of which is to ask for specific datasets through the `get_dataset` method:
+The model can be queried in various ways, one of which is to ask for specific datasets through the `find_dataset` method:

 {% highlight ruby %}
 devs = blueprint.find_dataset("devs")